aleen42/PersonalWiki/Programming/JavaScript/Framework/angular/angular1/bootstrapping/bootstrapping.md

 </html>
 ```

-> Note: should not use the `ngApp` directive when manually bootstrapping applica
+> Note: should not use the `ngApp` directive when manually bootstrapping applicatons.